 If you’re a big fan of dessert like me, brace yourself at Le Gavroche for a lifechanging experience.
 To this day, I still think about the passionfruit soufflé with a scoop of fresh white chocolate ice cream, a signature dish of Michel Roux Jr’s.

-Not only was this delicious, it was also a very generous portion!
+Not only was this delicious, but it was also a very generous portion!

 My husband ordered another one of Michel’s signature dishes, the crêpes which arrived with a special birthday surprise on the side.